fluffy-critter/slimefriend/distfiles/readme.txt

 CREDITS

-Code and artwork by fluffy
+Code and background artwork by fluffy

 Thanks to EmojiOne (https://www.emojione.com/) for providing free emoji icons